-TOWN OF CHAPEL HILL - CONDITIONAL ZONING STANDARD STIPULATIONS
+TOWN OF CHAPEL HILL - CONDITIONAL ZONING STANDARD CONDITIONS

-The following standard conditions are supplemental to site-specific conditions as set by Town Council-approved ordinance.
-Unless modified by the site-specific conditions noted above, these standards apply to all development permitted by Conditional Zoning.
+Unless modified by the site-specific conditions noted above, these standards apply to all development permitted by a Conditional Zoning Atlas Amendment.
+The following standard stipulations are supplemental to site-specific conditions as set by Town Council.